NietoCurcio/Ignite-UnitTesting-NodeJs/README.md

   - should create a withdraw statement
   - should not create statement with invalid authorization
   - should not withdraw with insufficient funds
+  - should create a transfer statement
+  - should update the sender and recipient balance after transference

 ### Unit & Integration tests for get balance use case.